Welcome to Suffolk Wildlife Trust Photography Competition 2020 – submit your entries here.

 Give your images the best chance to enter and win – please read the terms and conditions

-Domesticated animals used on nature reserves for the purposes of conservation are eligible.
-Please state the nature reserve in your comments.
+Domesticated animals used on nature reserves for the purposes of conservation are eligible only.
+Please state which nature reserve the image was taken at in your comments.

 Domestic pets and farm animals are not eligible, nor are native or exotic wildlife photographed in zoos, sanctuary’s, shows and fairs or similar locations.